FAQs

 Do you work with all dogs?

-While I won’t deny that I have a soft spot for sensitive rescue dogs – after all, it’s where my dog training journey began – the beauty of positive reinforcement training techniques is that they’re applicable to all dogs, regardless of age, breed or background.
+While I won’t deny that I have a soft spot for sensitive rescue dogs – after all, it’s where my dog training journey began – the beauty of positive reinforcement training techniques is that they apply to all dogs, regardless of age, breed or background.

 In certain instances, if I feel that another trainer might be a better match – due to their location or expertise – I may refer you on after an initial discovery call.